digital-analytics-program/gov-wide-code/README.md

-## Digital Analytics Program Government-wide Code
+## Digital Analytics Program Government-wide Web Analytics Solution

 Provides a JavaScript file for US federal agencies to link or embed in their websites to participate in the Digital Analytics Program.
 The latest version 8.1 of DAP GA code contains GA4 tracking only.
 DAP UA data collection and reporting was removed on June 24, 2024 in prepration for a global sunset of UA on July 1, 2024.